 Why it matters

 When planning for retirement, the goal is to make sure you’re saving enough to fund the lifestyle you want.
 If an annuity product isn’t part of your retirement plan, you may be surprised by some of their key features.
-Annuities offer the opportunity to receive stable, guaranteed income throughout your retirement, while enjoying tax-deferred growth1 and the ability to leave a legacy.
-They can also be a good way to address the risk of potentially outlasting your savings,2 lessen the income-reducing effects of inflation, and limit downside risk.
-In 2021, retirement annuity assets totaled $2.5 trillion.3
+Annuities offer the opportunity to receive stable, guaranteed income throughout your retirement, while enjoying tax-deferred growth and the ability to leave a legacy.1 They can also be a good way to address the risk of potentially outliving your savings.2 In 2024, retirement annuity assets totaled $2.5 trillion.3 Read on to understand how annuities work, learn about the different types of annuities, and determine if an annuity has a place in your retirement portfolio.

 What are retirement annuities and how do they work?